Privacy concerns with Facebook: Scraping of contact information

 Personal information of 533 million Facebook users, including names, phone numbers, email addresses, and other user profile data, was posted to a hacking forum in April, 2021.
 This information had been previously leaked through a feature allowing users to find each other by phone number, which Facebook fixed to prevent this abuse in September 2019.
 The company decided not to notify users of the data breach.

 The Irish Data Protection Commission, which has jurisdiction over Facebook due to the location of its EU headquarters, then opened an investigation into the breach as a possible violation of GDPR.

 Allegations of eavesdropping

 There have been allegations by some users that Facebook's mobile app is capable of listening to conversations without consent, citing instances of the service displaying advertisements for products that they had only spoken about, and had otherwise had no prior interactions with.
-In August 2019, Facebook admitted that it had been sending anonymized voice data from the Messenger app to third-party contractors for human review in order to improve the quality of its automatic transcription function, but denied that this data was being used for personalized advertising.
+In August 2019, Facebook admitted that it had been sending anonymized voice data from the Messenger app to third-party contractors for human review to improve the quality of its automatic transcription function, but denied that this data was being used for personalized advertising.
 The company also stated that it had recently suspended human reviews after scrutiny over Amazon, Apple, and Google's use of similar practices for their voice assistant platforms.

+Ads

+According to The Guardian, ads for Threads (social network) included "embedded posts of uniformed girls as young as 13 with their faces visible and, in most cases, their names".
+Facebook "said the images did not violate its policies".

+Meta AI app

+Facebook's Meta AI App includes a Discover feed "to share and explore how others are using AI".
+The feature makes public private interactions with the program that users seemingly were not aware would be made public.